-- Successful applicants (who have their WWVP card) will then be invited to attend a Communities@Work induction session on specific program based activities.
+- Successful applicants (who have their WWVP card) will then be invited to attend a Communities at Work induction session on specific program based activities.

-- Communities@Work is committed to involving volunteers in our programs to complement and support our work in the community.
+- Communities at Work is committed to involving volunteers in our programs to complement and support our work in the community.